-The Fire Glow lilies are among the most vivid lilies available, with bright red petals that fade to a dandelion-yellow.
+The Fire Glow lilies are the most vivid, with bright red petals that fade to a dandelion-yellow.
 The petals of these lilies provide dazzling splashes of colour wherever they grow, thanks to their dark green leaves.

 Water-based planters (in less than one foot of water) or garden beds– or even indoor containers– work well for these lilies.
-This type thrives in broad sunlight and moist soil, and it is resistant to wild animal predation.
+This type thrives in broad sunlight and moist soil and is resistant to wild animal predation.

 9. Black Star Calla Lily

 Due to the rarity of black blossoms, the Black Star will quickly stand out in any garden, pot, or vase.
 These enigmatic blossoms create superb floral arrangements.

 The Zantedeschia ‘Crystal Blush' is one of the most stunning calla lilies available.
 It bears white flowers with a pink tinge on the petals' margins.

 If you want to have gorgeous calla lilies all season, it's worth spending some time thinking about how to care for them.
 You'll be able to enjoy their abundant blooms for seasons to come with a little TLC!